LUKKIEN/wagtailsocialfeed/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Wagtail Form Blocks could always use more documentation, whether as part of the
+Wagtail Social Feed could always use more documentation, whether as part of the
-official Wagtail Form Blocks docs, in docstrings, or even on the web in blog posts,
+official Wagtail Social Feed docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback